 1. Clean the company

-Although the rest of this advice here is more business oriented, now’s the best time of year to actually clean the retail shop or office space or the work room.
+Although the rest of this advice here is more business-oriented, now’s the best time of year to actually clean the retail shop office space or the workroom.
 You might hire a cleaning crew to sweep up here and there, but take the opportunity additional sunlight and warmer weather brings by spending some time giving the business a good, thorough scrub down.
 Move furniture or display cases, and clear out any old boxes or other unused inventory that might have accumulated throughout the year.

-Consider hiring a specialty cleaner that goes the extra step during the process, and get the deep shampooing for the carpet, or the steam clean for the walls.
-There can be a pungent smell lingering in the walls, furniture and rugs that builds up throughout the year.
+Consider hiring a specialty cleaner who goes the extra step during the process, and gets the deep shampooing for the carpet, or the steam cleaning for the walls.
+There can be a pungent smell lingering in the walls, furniture, and rugs that builds up throughout the year.
 You might not notice it because you’re used to it, but customers and clients most certainly will, and it can negatively affect lead conversions and sales.